Savilus/Savilus/README.md

 <br></br>:white_check_mark: <b>interOfficeAPP</b>
 <br></br>

 🔧  I am currently working on the application that is being prepared for a REAL client.
-For this reason, the code will be public until a certain point.

 &emsp; The application features: